atlassian/prosemirror-utils/README.md

  * **`safeInsert`**`(content: ProseMirrorNode | Fragment) → fn(tr: Transaction) → Transaction`\
    Returns a new transaction that inserts a given `node` at the current cursor position if it is allowed by schema.
 If schema restricts such nesting, it will try to find an appropriate place for a given `node` in the document, looping through parent nodes up until the root document node.
+   If insertion is successful and inserted node has content, it will set cursor inside of that content.
    It will return the original transaction if the place for insertion hasn't been found.